daffodils520/SLECS-demo/README.md

 ```

 ## DATA
- The `demo/` folder provides a pre-generated optimized fragment-intensity matrix (`demo_optimized_fragment_matrix.csv`) as direct input for NMF decomposition within the SLECS framework.
+ The `demo/` folder provides a pre-generated optimized fragment–intensity matrix (`demo_optimized_fragment_matrix.csv`) that can be directly used as input for NMF decomposition within the SLECS-based framework.

+This dataset allows users to reproduce the core step of fragment–feature factorization and explore the resulting skeleton-level chemical space.

 The complete preprocessing workflow is described in the manuscript, and all related code and datasets will be released upon publication.

 ## Contact